charltonaustin/blog-entries/editing/applications-integrating-on-the-database.md

 Currently column 1 is a string enum.
 If you then were to expand that to a varchar or text field, you could only change *service A* provided that *service B* doesn't do anything based on the enum type.
 If it is just a reporting service then you are done.
-Say now that you are doing this in Java.
+Let's look at the same scenario in Java.
 If your type reflects the enum type that comes from the database you are likely to have to change both services.
 This coupling likely started out because when you built *service A* and *service B* it was more straightforward for them to directly access the same database.
 To make these independent only one process should be allowed to read or write from a column.